Hawk Ridge, Centre Peak

 Spar Mountain to the south

-The trail crosses the creek.
+The trail crosses the creek

 We were tempted to ascend this avalanche slope, but we knew we could

-gain 100 m of elevation on the trail.
+on the trail.
 Later we realized this slope is the

-up the scree slope on the right.
+headed up the scree slope on the right.

-Rather than grovel up the scree slope, we traversed left to the treed slope.
+Rather than grovel up the scree slope, we traversed left to the treed slope

 Looking down at the pass

-After a long ascent in trees we reached a meadow.
+After a long ascent

-We leave the meadow far below (right).
+We left the meadow far below (right)

 A false summit

-A closer look at the false summit.
+A closer look at the false summit

-Another false summit
+Another false summit lies ahead

-We're close to the summit now.
+We're close to the summit now

-Cool-looking rock.
+Cool-looking rock

-Dinah starts up the shale slope.
+Dinah starts up the shale slope

-Finally we see the summit.
+Finally we see the summit

 Looking back along the ridge